 I have been studying the human mind, behaviour and health since 2005.
 I have a BS in Psychogy and a PhD in Educational Psychology.
-While studying full time, I have always had one or more jobs as a research assistant.
-There simply weren’t enough hours in the day to get everything done.
-I barely slept and came to know all about stress and it’s depleting consequences first hand.
+While studying full time, I have always had one or more jobs and there weren’t enough hours in the day to get everything done.
+I came to know all about stress and it’s depleting consequences first hand.

 I discovered yoga during my studies while looking for a way to relieve stress.
 It worked better than any other exercise and I kept practicing.
-Eager to share the benefits of yoga with others, I completed a 200 hour vinyasa yoga teacher training and later on a hot power teacher training.
+Eager to share the benefits of yoga with others, I completed yoga teacher trainings.